Earth-return telegraph: Problems with electric power

 The introduction of electric power, especially electric tram lines in the 1880s, seriously disturbed earth-return telegraph lines.
 The starting and stopping of the trams generated large electromagnetic spikes which overwhelmed code pulses on telegraph lines.
-This was particularly a problem on lines where high-speed automatic working was in use, and most especially on submarine telegraph cables.
+That was particularly a problem on lines where high-speed automatic working was in use and, most especially, on submarine telegraph cables.
 The latter type could be thousands of miles long and the arriving signal was consequently small.
-On land, repeaters in the line would be used to regenerate the signal, but these were not available for submarine cables until the middle of the 20th century.
-Sensitive instruments like the syphon recorder were used to detect such weak signals on long submarine cables, and these were easily disrupted by trams.
+On land, repeaters in the line would be used to regenerate the signal, but they were not available for submarine cables until the middle of the 20th century.
+Sensitive instruments like the syphon recorder were used to detect weak signals on long submarine cables, and they were easily disrupted by trams.

-The problem with trams was so severe in some places that it led to the reintroduction of return conductors.
+The problem caused by electric trams was so severe in some places that it led to the reintroduction of return conductors.
 A return conductor following the same path as the main conductor will have the same interference induced in it.
 Such common-mode interference can be entirely removed if both parts of the circuit are identical (a balanced line).
 One such case of interference occurred in 1897 in Cape Town, South Africa.
-The disruption was so great that not only was the buried cable through the city replaced with a balanced line, but a balanced submarine cable was laid for five or six nautical miles out to sea and spliced on to the original cable there.
-The advent of telephony, which initially used the same earth-return lines used by telegraphy, made it essential to use balanced circuits as telephone lines were even more susceptible to interference.
+The disruption was so great that not only was the buried cable through the city replaced with a balanced line, but a balanced submarine cable was laid for five or six nautical miles out to sea, where it was spliced on to the original cable.

+The advent of telephony, which initially used the same earth-return lines used by telegraphy, made it essential to use balanced circuits, because telephone lines were even more susceptible to interference.
 One of the first to realise that all-metal circuits would solve the severe noise problems encountered on earth-return telephone circuits was John J. Carty, the future chief engineer of the American Telephone and Telegraph Company.
-Carty began installing metallic returns on lines under his control and reported that the noises had immediately disappeared almost entirely.
+Carty began installing metallic returns on lines under his control and reported that the noises immediately disappeared almost entirely.